SeaOfNodes/Simple/chapter10/README.md

 ## Extensions to Intermediate Representation

-We add following new Node types sto support memory operations
+We add following new Node types to support memory operations

 | Node Name | Type    | Description                        | Inputs                                                           | Value                                                 |
 |-----------|---------|------------------------------------|------------------------------------------------------------------|-------------------------------------------------------|